jbpost2/Easy-Blog-Setup/README.md

     + This copies this repo to your account.
     + Rename the repo to {Your GitHub username}.github.io (without the {})
     + Make sure the repo is set to public
+    + On the main repo page, go to settings (on the right of the menu above the files).
+Then go to 'pages' on the left and change the 'None' under branch to 'main' and hit save.
 3. Edit the `index.md` file with a blurb about yourself/your blog/or whatever you want people to see when they land on your page.
     + This page uses markdown, so you can add all sorts of things!
 4. Edit the `_config.yml` file with your information (shows at the bottom of each page)